Engaging with Stakeholders

 Outcomes and effects on Board decisions

-• Our tendering processes have been strengthened through greater central oversight and an expanded use of framework agreements.
+Our tendering processes have been strengthened through the standardisation of our procurement process, greater central oversight and an expanded use of framework agreements.

-• The department seeks to secure Group wide deals covering all major elements of our construction process.
-These relationships and agreements will allow the Group to establish consistent standards of quality, security of cost and supply of materials whilst providing our suppliers with certainty over volumes, revenues and cash flows.
+We seek to secure Group-wide deals covering all major elements of our construction process.
+These relationships and agreements enable the Group to have consistent standards of quality, security of cost and supply of materials whilst providing our suppliers with certainty over volumes, revenues and cash flows.

-• We have also been engaging with our suppliers to assess the embodied carbon of our house types in order to identify materials with the most impact.
+We have also been engaging with our suppliers to assess the embodied carbon of our house types to identify materials with the most impact.

 Shareholders